ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2024.md

 ---
 template: logorb
-# Community - Independent Governance
+# Independent Governance

+- PMCs are community-led governance
+  - ASF projects are **vendor-neutral**
 - ASF owns the trademarks
   - ASF board ensures neutrality
-- PMCs govern independently
-  - ASF projects are **vendor-neutral**

 .bottomnote[https://community.apache.org/projectIndependence.html]
+.topnote[long-lived projects]

 ???
 The net effect of all the above is that projects are governed for the